aul12/BikeSimulation/README.md

-# Optimal Bike Split
+# Bike Simulation
-Definitely not a copy of bestbikesplit.
+Simulation of bike dynamics

 # Theory
 A given route is split into segments (for example between GPX waypoints),